Do you need a special camera for astrophotography?

 An early photo I took with a Canon 600D

 Photographing the Milky Way is a joy that is not so hard.
 You can use a good smartphone or a DSLR camera to take decent shots of the Milky Way.
-When I took my first shots I attached my Canon DSLR to a tripod and set my camera to manual focus, adjusted it, and started taking 20-second shots.
+When I took my first shots I attached my Canon DSLR to a decent tripod, set my camera to manual focus, adjusted it, and started taking 20-second shots.
 I could immediately see the results on my camera’s LCD screen.
 You can take 20 seconds or so if your lens is widefield, say 17-50mm but with a lens, with more magnification, you will need to shorten the exposure.
-The reason why is that as you zoom in on the sky, stars will start to trail more quickly.
+The reason is that as you zoom in on the sky, stars trail more.

 Night Landscapes